Dawnabelle/who-am-i-what-am-i/readme.md

 - Self-study
 - Contact new mentors
 - Setup meetings with new/old mentors
-- Setup coaching appointments with my mentees and give back
+- Setup coaching appointments with my mentees
+- Volunteer more in the community

 ### Setup/Installation Requirements
 * Read the readme